 LendingTree Reveals the Cities With the Highest Rates of Denied Mortgage Applications

 Having a mortgage application denied can be one of the most challenging — and let’s face it, embarrassing — experiences that prospective homebuyers can encounter.
 At a time when home values are rising at a record clip, many Americans can only hope to own a home if they are able to qualify for a mortgage first.
-They may spend years squirreling away their savings for a down payment only to find out they can’t qualify for a conventional loan.
+They may spend years squirreling away their savings for a down payment only to find out they can’t qualify for a conventional mortgage loan.

 Since the financial crisis, mortgage lending standards have tightened as underwriting has gotten more stringent.
 There are numerous reasons why a lender could deny a loan, from poor credit score to prior bankruptcies, but other reasons can include a lender’s inability to verify a borrower’s employer.